Clinical services update

 About Referral Cases

-The WCVM Veterinary Medical Centre serves as the referral centre for all veterinarians who practise across Western Canada.
+The WCVM Veterinary Medical Centre (VMC) serves as the referral centre for all veterinarians who practise across Western Canada.
 The VMC's goal is to work with our referring veterinarians and help ensure a smooth transition of care — contributing to excellence in care provision and a seamless client experience.

 Online Referral Forms